Pelagicore/pelux.io/README.md

 Source code repo for the pelux.io website

+## Guidelines

+Don't use lvl1 headings (\# Heading) in pages, since the css expects the page title to be h1 but styles it with an id and not a h1 class.
+That causes any other h1 elements to be smaller than h2 elements.
+It also makes sense to only have one main heading on a page, so stick with lvl2 headings and below.

 ## How to build

 This website uses [jekyll](https://jekyllrb.com/) to build static HTML.
 Those